imavdhoot/avd-simple-transfer/README.md

 - No authentication or authorization is implemented.
 - Transfers are atomic and transactional at the database level.
 - Monetary values are stored as NUMERIC(20,8) in PostgreSQL for precision.
+- 'Create Account' API and 'Submit transaction' API supposed to have string amount value as per assignment but used float instead and realized very late in assignment.
+- String values are much better to avoid rounding off errors, but needs an extra strconv.ParseFloat on every request
+- precision of amounts are still protected with gorm NUMERIC(20,8) fields

 ## 🛠️ Tech Stack
 - Golang (Gin)